digital-analytics-program/gov-wide-code/README.md

 npm run test-site-prd
 ```

-Then run the tests against the test site:
+#### Run integration tests

+The integration tests run against the test site.
+Make sure the test site is running and then run the tests via:

 ```bash
 npm run cucumber